 Collective Hospitality signs deals on Phi Phi Island, Thailand

+The nightlife brings this laidback island to life every night, with beachside parties, fire shows, pool parties, and many bars and nightclubs.
+A destination to visit!

-Slumber Party Beach Koh Phi Phi has 118 beds including shared accommodation and private rooms, barception party area, pool party area, the Hangover Café..
-So if you are looking for good people, beautiful beaches, good vibes, a real social experience, and super fun time, you need to come to Slumber Party Beach Koh Phi Phi, Thailand.
+Bodega Party Koh Phi Phi has 50 beds including shared accommodation and private rooms, barception party area, the Munchies Café, and a very cool co-working chill area..
+It has an overwhelming number of things to do: it offers epic pub crawls, walking, snorkelling and diving tours, and a great co-working space for digital nomads.
+So if you are looking for good people, good vibes, a great social experience, and a super fun time, you need to come to Bodega Party Koh Phi Phi ….Join the Family.

-Slumber Party Hostels are built to inject a 100% adrenaline rush for the 18- to 35- year-old travellers, with properties and entertainment explicitly designed around adventure, socialising, pub crawls, and nonstop fun.
-When you stay at a Slumber Party, you become one of the tribe.
-Slumber Party is part of the Collective Hospitality portfolio, a tourism, and leisure company focusing on the lifestyle shared accommodation for young people.
+Bodega Hostels offer guests a cool fun vibe, great local experiences and adventures, and a great co-working environment.
+Appealing to 18-35 year old travellers, Bodega Hostels is filled with adventure, opportunities to meet other young people, and fun adventures.
+When you stay at a Bodega Hostel, you become part of the family.
+Bodega Hostels are part of the Collective Hospitality portfolio, a tourism and leisure company focusing on the lifestyle of shared accommodation for young people, creating epic experiences in Instagrammable locations.

-Collective Hospitality is one of the fastest-growing lifestyle brands with multiple shared accommodation properties across Asia with planned moves into Europe and the Americas from 2023 onwards.
-Collective has more than 45 properties in its portfolio located across Thailand, Indonesia, Cambodia, Sri Lanka, Nepal, Vietnam, and India.
+Collective Hospitality is one of the fastest-growing lifestyle brands with multiple shared accommodation properties across Asia with plans to move into Europe and the America from 2023 onwards.
+Collective has more than 45 resorts and urban properties in its portfolio located across Thailand, Indonesia, Cambodia, Sri Lanka, Nepal, Vietnam, Philippines, and India.

 Collective Hospitality